 Respect the fragile dune systems by staying on designated pathways and boardwalks at all times.

 DO NOT leave any rubbish behind.
 Either place it in the bins provided or take it home with you.

 Copies of the Encounter Bikeway Brochure & map are available from the Victor Harbor Visitor Information Centre

-or download from the following link: Encounter Bikeway
+or from the Encounter Victor Harbor website.

 Victor Harbor has many beautiful walking trails throughout the council area.

-The trails vary in lenght, degree in difficulty, and the type of landscape you will get close too, so it is important to determine which walking trail suits you best.
+The trails vary in length, degree in difficulty, and the type of landscape you will get close too, so it is important to determine which walking trail suits you best.
 Below are a few of the options.

 The Heysen Trail

-|The Heysen Trail comes near Victor Harbor after nearly 1500km of travelling from the Flinders Ranges.|
+The Heysen Trail comes near Victor Harbor after nearly 1500km of travelling from the Flinders Ranges.

 The trail sections between Waitpinga and Victor Harbor are especially scenic, much loved by walkers and photographers, with terrain varying from steep rugged cliff faces to sandy surf beaches.
 Medium fitness is required and you need to take adequate supplies of water and wear appropriate clothing.